Jump ball: Usage

+History

+James Naismith's original rules for basketball included a jump ball to begin every quarter, and after every basket scored.
+The NCAA first changed these rules in 1937, awarding possession after baskets to the scored-upon team.
+The NBA mirrored the NCAA's jump ball rules in 1949, and add a further change in 1975, removing jump balls to begin the second, third and fourth quarters, automatically granting possession in the second and third quarters to the team losing the opening tip, and possession in the fourth to the team that won the first tip.

+The alternating possession arrow rule went into effect in men's college basketball beginning with the 1981-82 season, and the women's game followed suit in 1986-87.
+League executives adopted the rule based on the belief that referees were not able to consistently ensure fair tosses, citing examples of games whose outcomes were effectively sealed by an inadequate toss.
+The decision has been controversial.
+Advocates of alternating possession argue that it is more fair, but this is disputed by its opponents, who also argue that jump balls are a vital part of the sport.

 FIBA, with recommendation by NCAA Men's Supervisor of Officials Hank Nichols, on the FIBA World Technical Commission at the time, adopted the alternating possession rule in 2003, with a major difference.
 In overtime periods, play begins with the arrow.
 In other organizations, another jump ball is conducted.

 FIBA mandated that ULEB, which operated the EuroLeague and Eurocup before handing responsibility to the Euroleague Company, adopt the FIBA rule in 2005, as part of FIBA's rules being used by the EuroLeague, effective the 2005-06 season.
 Previously, the EuroLeague used the NBA jump ball rules.
 However, the Euroleague Company reinstated the jump ball rule in 2013.

 Uniquely, 3x3, a formalized version of halfcourt three-on-three basketball overseen by FIBA, does not use a jump ball at any time in a game.
 Under current (2016) rules, the first possession is based on the result of a pregame coin toss; the winner can choose to have the first possession either at the start of the game or at the start of a potential overtime.
 During the game, held balls are automatically awarded to the defensive team.